 Dental exams and cleanings not only keep your smile bright, but they can also help you look and feel healthier.
-By sticking to regularly scheduled dental exams, you’ll find yourself looking and feeling stronger about your smile.
+By sticking to regularly scheduled dental exams with Dr. Sherman, you’ll find yourself looking and feeling stronger about your smile.

 What Happens During A Dental Exam?

 - X-Ray Scans: Not all oral health problems can be seen on the surface.
 Sometimes decay, deteriorated bones and cysts can only be seen through the eyes of an x-ray scanner.
 We also use these scans to track any teeth movements or root issues.

 - Gum Disease and Tooth Decay Check: These two conditions are the most common, including being the second most common diseases in the world.
 It’s why we take great strides to make sure that the condition is caught in the early stages, so that our Encinitas dentist can proactively treat and protect your smile.

 - Check On Dental Restorations: If you currently possess restorations such as implants or crowns, we routinely check those to ensure that they’re in good condition.

 - Oral Cancer Screenings: Dr. Sherman will check the soft tissues around your mouth and neck areas for signs of oral cancer.
 These can often show up as benign symptoms that can quickly worsen, if not treated immediately.